 Here’s a “Master Gardener” tip: Nature gives aphids a “feeding” head start every spring.

-When temperatures start to reach 50° degrees Fahrenheit, aphids “come out” and begin to hatch.
+When temperatures start to reach 50° degrees Fahrenheit, these insects “come out” and begin to hatch.

-Don’t wait until the garden is full of pests.
-During this 10 to 14 day period apply sprays to keep the aphid pests in check and keep the aphid colony from growing too large.
+Don’t wait until the garden is full of insects.
+During this 10 to 14 day period apply sprays to keep the insects in check and keep the colony from growing too large.

-Holding the aphids in check until the predators get going, helps maintain an even balance.
+Holding the pest in check until the predators get going, helps maintain an even balance.

 This reduces the need for spraying.
-Plus, the aphid sprays will not wipe out the aphids or harm beneficial insects.
+Plus, the sprays will not wipe out the pest or harm beneficial insects.

-Many home gardeners start their aphid control by pulling out the garden hose and hit the new colony of young aphids feeding on the new growth with a strong spray of water.
+Many home gardeners start their insect control by pulling out the garden hose and hit the new colony of young aphids feeding on the new growth with a strong water spray.

-While this home remedy of blasting the aphid colony with water works for starters on many types of plants, we don’t recommend that approach with roses.
+While this home remedy of blasting the colony with water works for starters with many types of plants, we don’t recommend that approach with roses.